valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 ```

 ## Attribute Reference
-* `gateway_gwlb_endpoints` - AWS Gateway Load Balancer endpoints created in each of the AZs displayed in the format as follows:
+* `gateway_gwlb_endpoints` - (AWS only) AWS Gateway Load Balancer endpoints created in each of the AZs displayed in the format as follows:

     ```hcl
     gateway_gwlb_endpoints {